KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Dr. Xingyu Wu is a postdoctoral fellow in the Department of Computing, [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/), Hong Kong SAR, China.
 Before joining PolyU, he received the Bachelor degree from the School of Computer Science and Engineering, [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), Chengdu, China, in 2018, and PhD degree from School of Computer Science and Technology, [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/), Hefei, China, in 2023.
 Dr. Wu is currently affiliated with the [MIND Lab@PolyU](https://www.mindlab-ai.com/), which is dedicated to advancing the frontiers of nature-inspired artificial intelligence research.
-His research interests encompass a wide range of areas, focusing on causality-based machine learning and automatic machine learning.
+He was fortunate to be advised by Prof. Kay Chen Tan and Prof. Jibin Wu in MIND Lab.
+His research interests encompass a wide range of areas, focusing on causality-based machine learning, automatic machine learning, and large foundation model.

 Dr. Wu has actively published in prestigious conferences and journals in machine learning and data mining, including AAAI, IJCAI, ICML, NeurIPS, CIKM, TPAMI, TNNLS, TCYB, TETCI, Information Sciences, and Information Fusion.
-He is currently serving as the reviewer for 15 prestigious journals, and program committee (PC) member for more than 10 conferences.
-For anything about the research, resources, and other related matters, please feel free to contact him via Wechat (wuxingyu-uestc) or Email ([xingy.wu@polyu.edu.hk](xingy.wu@polyu.edu.hk)).
+He is currently serving as the reviewer for 15 prestigious journals, and program committee (PC) member for more than 10 top conferences.
+For anything about the research, resources, and other related matters, please feel free to contact him via **Wechat (wuxingyu-uestc)** or Email ([xingy.wu@polyu.edu.hk](xingy.wu@polyu.edu.hk)).